Information Possibly Outdated

 Festival to celebrate Piney Woods heritage

-MISSISSIPPI STATE – The arts, history and music of the past will be celebrated at the seventh annual Piney Woods Festival at Mississippi State University’s Crosby Arboretum in Picayune.
+PICAYUNE – The art, history and music of the past will be celebrated at the ninth annual Piney Woods Festival at Mississippi State University’s Crosby Arboretum in Picayune.

-The festival will provide an opportunity for attendees to have fun while learning about the early days of the Piney Woods region.
+The Nov.
+18-19 festival is an opportunity for attendees to have fun while learning about the early days of the Piney Woods region.

-“The arboretum provides the perfect setting for learning about arts and heritage crafts,” said Patricia Drackett, the arboretum’s senior curator.
-“We want to preserve those arts by providing a fun and interactive event.”
+“The arboretum provides the perfect setting for learning about arts and heritage crafts,” said Patricia Drackett, the arboretum’s director.
+“We want to preserve those arts by providing an engaging and interactive event.”

 Preregistered school groups will visit from 10 a.m. until 2 p.m.
 Nov.
-13. The cost is $2 per child, and the admission is waived for teachers, chaperones and bus drivers.
+18. The cost is $2 per child, and the admission is waived for teachers, chaperones and bus drivers.
 The general public is invited to attend Nov.
-14 from 10 a.m. until 4 p.m.
-The general public admission is $2 for children and $5 for adults.
+19 from 10 a.m. until 4 p.m.
+The general admission is $2 for children and $5 for adults.

 On Nov.
-13, the Mississippi Museum of Natural Science will entertain school groups with an exhibit called “Critters of the Piney Woods,” showing the types of wildlife the settlers encountered years ago.
-Live music and performances such as bluegrass, dulcimer playing and clogging will be featured Nov.
-14 for the general public.
-Guests can enjoy exhibits and demonstrations such as blacksmithing, woodcarving, spinning and basket making on both days.
+18, demonstrations of doll making, blacksmithing, and basket making will entertain school groups.
+Live music and performances of bluegrass music, dulcimer playing and square dancing will be featured Nov.
+19 for the general public.
+Guests can enjoy exhibits on and demonstrations of woodcarving, spinning and beekeeping on both days.